 - Specification of arbitrary measurement s (e.g. LC-MS/MS, 13C-NMR)

-- Usage of powerful optimization frameworks (e.g. IPOPT, NAG-C)
+- Bindings for powerful optimization frameworks (e.g. IPOPT, NAG-C)

-- FluxML, a new XML-based file format for network description
+- FluxML, a standardized XML-based file format the formulation of 13C modles

 Look and Feel13CFLUX2 consists of multiple applications providing a command-line interface.
 Analysis results are stored as hdf5 and csv files facilitating an easy post-processing with, e.g., Matlab™.
 The visualization tool Omix provides an easy-to-use graphical modeling front- and backend for 13CFLUX2.

-How to Cite13CFLUX2?If you publish or publicly disclose the results of using the simulator 13CFLUX2, please acknowledge 13CFLUX2 in your publications by citing the following reference:
+How to Cite?If you publish or publicly disclose the results of using the simulator 13CFLUX2, please acknowledge 13CFLUX2 in your publications by citing the following reference:

 13CFLUX2 - High-Performance Software Suite for 13C-Metabolic Flux Analysis